 Wouter Davidts reviews The Missing Space Project: Six Interviews in De Witte Raaf (volume 30, issue 178 (November–December 2015), p.25).
 Read review.
 De Witte Raaf is a journal of critical essays and reviews on visual art published in the Netherlands.
-Wouter Davidts is a Belgian academic based in Antwerp, who teaches in the Department of Architecture & Urban Planning and the… Continue reading Review of The Missing Space Project: Six Interviews was released today on iBooks.
+Wouter Davidts is a Belgian academic based in Antwerp, who teaches in the Department of Architecture & Urban Planning and the… Continue reading Review of The Missing Space Project in De Witte Raaf

 Most regard phenomenological space made popular in the 1960s as the only type of space introduced by Minimal art.
 Few are aware of an alternate self-determined space made by the art, itself, that is a concrete, material space.
 An account of this space is missing.

 Replica of an original space: yellow green and Replica of an original space: blue light are two wall sculptuations in the group exhibition ‘A Few Pieces’ at Taubert Contemporary in Berlin.
 Work by artists in the exhibition include: Lars Arrhenius, Geissler & Sann, Gail Hastings, Markus Linnenbrink, Mutter & Genth, Jan van der Ploeg, Markus Weggenmann, Beat Zoderer.
 The exhibition dates are 17/01/2015 to 07/03/2015.
 Taubert Contemporary is located at Lindenstraße 35, D – 10969 Berlin.